MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 5/readme.md

 - if there is more than one that is the most frequent so the same number of times either one you choose is fine.

 - this means you will need two loops
-- when youahve two loops both are about n it matters how big the number is.
+- when you have two loops both are about n it matters how big the number is.
 If it is a fixed number then it doesn't count.
 This means Big O will be 1000n but is bigO(n) since we drop the 1000 constant

 ## Midterm
 - he will give two loops and you have to tell him if its a big O(n^2) and why